 In the Global Innovation Cities™ Index 2019, Medellín did not score as high – positioned 138th among the 500 cities that formed part of the study.
 Medellín’s one-time recognition as a center of innovation might not be enough to keep the city’s reputation high.

 How attractive is Medellín for digital nomads?

 Medellín is one of the best digital nomad destinations in South America, according to Nomad List.
 The city scores very well in some categories, average in others and not very good in some.
 For example, Medellín is considered very walkable and affordable, but at the same time, it is considered unsafe, with bad air quality.
 Average performance in areas such as quality of life overall and female-friendliness.

 In addition – especially interesting for digital nomads – the city’s Internet speed is considered fairly slow.
 Just like Colombia in general – according to the Digital Life Abroad report – cashless payments are not common.
 The same source ranks the country only 39th (out of 68 countries) for high-speed Internet at home.
 Still, Medellín is one of the better performing South American cities.

 Medellín and sustainability

 Is Medellín a green city?

-Medellín’s ranking in the Latin-American Green Cities index is above average in aspects such as air quality and sanitation, thanks to heavy investments in water treatment in the last 15 years.
-The results are below average in terms of land use, waste, energy and CO2.
+Medellín’s ranking in the Latin American Green Cities Index is average in aspects such as air quality and sanitation, thanks to heavy investments in water treatment in the last 15 years.
+The results are below average in terms of land use, waste, energy, and CO2.
 This performance is mainly due to the large amount of electricity consumed by the city, compared to its economic output.